VVsmileyx/MetaGO/README.md

 #### 2.1.2 Environmental configurations for Spark

-  Our codes are tested on a local mode of a server with 128G-memory and Intel(R) Xeon(R) CPU E5-2620 v4 with 8 CPU cores at 2.10 GHz.The instruction of environmental configuration for Spark with local mode can be download [here](https://github.com/VVsmileyx/GOES/raw/master/Environmental_configuration_of_Spark.docx).For running on the cluster mode of HDFS of Hadoop, the configuration instruction can be found [here](https://spark.apache.org/docs/latest/spark-standalone.html),but we have not tested the program on this mode.
+  Our codes are tested on a local mode of a server with 128G-memory and Intel(R) Xeon(R) CPU E5-2620 v4 with 8 CPU cores at 2.10 GHz.The instruction of environmental configuration for Spark with local mode can be download [here](https://github.com/VVsmileyx/GOES/raw/master/Environmental_configuration_of_Spark.docx).For running on the cluster mode of HDFS of Hadoop, the configuration instruction can be found [here](https://spark.apache.org/docs/latest/spark-standalone.html), but we have not tested the program on this mode.

 ### 2.2 Installation steps
    1.Download the source code to your directory, e.g:`/home/user/GOES/`